Craig McCracken: Career

 In 1993, McCracken was hired by Hanna-Barbera Cartoons as an art director on the Turner Broadcasting System series 2 Stupid Dogs, alongside Tartakovsky.
 As his first job in the animation industry, he was "never really happy with how that [show] worked".
 While McCracken was at Hanna-Barbera, studio president Fred Seibert began a new project: an animation incubator consisting of 48 new cartoons running approximately seven minutes each.
 Dubbed What a Cartoon!, it motivated McCracken to further develop his Whoopass Girls! creation.
-He recalled that the network could not market a show with the word "ass" in it, so two friends of his came up with The Powerpuff Girls as a replacement for the original title.
-His new pilot, "The Powerpuff Girls in: Meat Fuzzy Lumkins", premiered on February 20, 1995, on Cartoon Network's World Premiere Toons-In, and a second short, "Crime 101", followed on January 28, 1996.
+He recalled that the network could not market a show with the word "ass" in it, so two of his friends came up with The Powerpuff Girls as a replacement for the original title.
+His new pilot, "The Powerpuff Girls in: Meat Fuzzy Lumpkins", premiered on February 20, 1995, on Cartoon Network's World Premiere Toons-In, and a second short, "Crime 101", followed on January 28, 1996.
 The first short to be picked up by the network was Tartakovsky's Dexter's Laboratory, which McCracken would contribute to in early seasons.
-McCracken's Powerpuff was the fourth cartoon to be greenlit a full series, which premiered on November 18, 1998, with the final episode airing on March 25, 2005.
+McCracken's Powerpuff Girls was the fourth cartoon to be greenlit a full series, which premiered on November 18, 1998, with the final episode airing on March 25, 2005.
 The show has won Emmy and Annie awards.
 In 2002, McCracken directed The Powerpuff Girls Movie, a prequel to his series.
 The film received generally positive reviews but was a box office failure.

 McCracken left The Powerpuff Girls after four seasons, focusing on his next project, Foster's Home for Imaginary Friends.
 It premiered with the 90-minute television special "House of Bloo's" on August 13, 2004, on Cartoon Network.
 He developed the series with wife Lauren Faust and Mike Moon.
 The show ran for six seasons, all directed by McCracken, and concluded on May 3, 2009.
 It also won Emmy and Annie awards.